|

 the font server go to X-Server -> Edit -> X-Server

-Options -> Fonts, select Detect Font Server button
+Options -> Fonts, select Detect Font Server button and

-in the following format tcp/<remote hostname>:7100 by
+the following format tcp/<remote hostname>:7100 by

 selecting Add Font Server button.